What to Pack for a Self-Catering Caravan Holiday

 - Child-friendly crockery and glassware – we often pack a couple of picnic-type sets of bamboo and plastic glasses or beakers for the kids.

-- Bedding (if required) – most offer free bedding hire included (beds pre-made), or you can pay for a pack of bedding which is usually collected from the hire shop or if you prefer a little bit of home comfort.
-You can bring your own covers and blankets, and we also pack a couple of our own pillows.
+- Bedding (if required) – most offer free bedding hire included (beds pre-made), or you can pay for a pack of bedding, which is usually collected from the hire shop or if you prefer a little bit of home comfort.
+You’re welcome to bring your own covers and blankets; we also take a few of our own pillows.

 Outdoor equipment for your Self-catering caravan holiday

 Without an outdoor equipment checklist, a checklist wouldn’t be complete for those who embrace outdoor life.
-Check with your desired location that specific equipment is allowed, such as gazebos, BBQs, etc.
+Check with your desired location to confirm that specific equipment is allowed, such as gazebos and BBQs.

 - Camping chairs